 In general, distributions from investment company taxable income for the year will be taxable as ordinary income.
-However, distributions to noncorporate shareholders attributable to dividends received by the Funds or the Underlying Funds from U.S. and certain foreign corporations will generally be taxed at the long-term capital gain rate (described below), as long as certain other requirements are met.
-For these lower rates to apply, the noncorporate shareholders must have owned their Fund or Underlying Fund shares for at least 61 days during the 121-day period beginning 60 days before the Fund's or Underlying Fund's ex-dividend date (or 91 days during the 181-day period beginning 90 days before the Fund's ex-dividend date in the case of certain preferred stock dividends paid by the Fund) and the Fund or Underlying Fund must also have owned the underlying stock for this same period beginning 60 days before the ex-dividend date for the stock "(or 91 days during the 181-day period beginning 90 days before the Fund's ex-dividend date in the case of certain preferred stock dividends paid by the Fund).
-The amount of a Fund's or Underlying Fund's distributions that otherwise qualify for these lower rates may be reduced as a result of a Fund's securities lending activities or a high portfolio turnover rate.
+However, distributions to noncorporate shareholders attributable to dividends received by the Funds from U.S. and certain foreign corporations will generally be taxed at the long-term capital gain rate (described below), as long as certain other requirements are met.
+For these lower rates to apply, the noncorporate shareholders must have owned their Fund shares for at least 61 days during the 121-day period beginning 60 days before the Fund's ex-dividend date (or 91 days during the 181-day period beginning 90 days before the Fund's ex-dividend date in the case of certain preferred stock dividends paid by the Fund) and the Fund must also have owned the underlying stock for this same period beginning 60 days before the ex-dividend date for the stock (or for 91 days during the 181-day period beginning 90 days before the ex-dividend date of the stock in the case of certain preferred stock).
+The amount of a Fund's distributions that otherwise qualify for these lower rates may be reduced as a result of the Fund's securities lending activities or a high portfolio turnover rate and may also be reduced as a result of certain derivative transactions entered into by the Fund.

-Distributions reported to shareholders as derived from a Fund's or Underlying Fund's dividend income, if any, that would be eligible for the dividends received deduction if such Fund or Underlying Fund were not a regulated investment company may be eligible for the dividends received deduction for corporate shareholders.
+Distributions reported to shareholders as derived from a Fund's dividend income, if any, that would be eligible for the dividends received deduction if such Fund were not a regulated investment company may be eligible for the dividends received deduction for corporate shareholders.
 The dividends received deduction, if available, is reduced to the extent the shares with respect to which the dividends are received are treated as debt-financed under federal income tax law and is eliminated if the shares are deemed to have been held for less than a minimum period, generally 46 days.
-The dividends received deduction also may be reduced as a result of a Fund's or Underlying Fund's securities lending activities or a high portfolio turnover rate.
-The dividend may, if it is treated as an "extraordinary dividend" under the Code, reduce a shareholder's tax basis in its shares of a Fund or Underlying Fund.
+The dividends received deduction also may be reduced as a result of a Fund's securities lending activities or a high portfolio turnover rate or as a result of certain derivative transactions entered into by the Fund.
+The dividend may, if it is treated as an "extraordinary dividend" under the Code, reduce a shareholder's tax basis in its shares of a Fund.
 Capital gain dividends (i.e., dividends from net capital gain), if reported as such to shareholders, will be taxed to shareholders as long-term capital gain regardless of how long shares have been held by shareholders, but are not eligible for the dividends received deduction for corporations.
 The maximum individual rate applicable to long-term capital gains is generally either 15% or 20%, depending on whether the individual's income exceeds certain threshold amounts.
-Distributions, if any, that are in excess of a Fund's or Underlying Fund's current and accumulated earnings and profits will first reduce a shareholder's tax basis in his shares and, after such basis is reduced to zero, will generally constitute capital gains to a shareholder who holds his shares as capital assets.
+Distributions, if any, that are in excess of a Fund's current and accumulated earnings and profits will first reduce a shareholder's tax basis in his shares and, after such basis is reduced to zero, will generally constitute capital gains to a shareholder who holds his shares as capital assets.